Adanos020/funky/README.md

 ## Variables
-In order to create or assign to a variable, simply insert its name, a leftward arrow `<-`, and the value.
+In order to create or assign to a variable, simply input its name, a leftward arrow `<-`, and the value.
 ```
 some number <- 10
 ```

-You can also create constants, you only need to insert a double leftward arrow `<<` instead of the single one. **Note:** you cannot reassign to a constant!
+You can also create constants, you only need to input a double leftward arrow `<<` instead of the single one. **Note:** you cannot reassign to a constant!
 ```
 GRAVITATIONAL CONSTANT << 6.67408e-10
 GRAVITATIONAL CONSTANT << 7 == error!